-It goes without saying that a fundamental aspect of why so many people love and enjoy sport is a belief in the fairness of the contest and the uncertainty of the outcome.
-When these things are compromised then sport becomes pointless.
+Therefore when these things are compromised, sport becomes pointless.
 Match-fixing and the associated corruption that stems from it, is not limited to professional or high performance sport.
 Match-fixing has happened at local matches and tournaments across the country.
-No sport can be said to be immune from match-fixing in some form in the future.
+No sport scapes from match-fixing in some form.

 Gambling in Sport.

 The main reason people get involved in match-fixing is for personal or financial gain.
-Sports betting agencies have a high profile in Australia and offer the opportunity for high sums to be gambled on sporting events with the prospect of very high returns.
+Sports betting agencies have a high profile in Australia and offer the opportunity for gambling high sums on sporting events with the prospect of very high returns.

 It is important to understand that betting itself is a legitimate pursuit, but illegal or fraudulent betting is not.
 It is this illegal and fraudulent betting on sport, often through offshore online agencies, that some people see the opportunity to manipulate games for financial benefit.
 This has serious implications for sport at all levels

 Australia is a nation of gamblers.
 Per capita we lose more money to gambling than any other nation in the world.
 That makes us a magnet for betting agencies looking for new ways to separate punters and their money.

 What the law says.

 Most forms of gambling are legal in Australia and regulation of the industry rests largely with the states and territories.
 Complex set of laws vary between jurisdictions and opens the way for a poorly-regulated industry to thrive.
 Now, thanks to the internet, sports gambling is borderless and largely beyond the control of governments anywhere.